katryl-yh/data_modelling_katrin_rylander_de24/exercises/exercise_2_1.md

 - No column is only dependent on part of the primary key.

 Third Normal Form (3NF):
-✅ The table is in 2NF.
+✅ The table is in 2NF.<br>
-✅ No transitive dependencies: Non-key attributes should only depend on the primary key and not on another non-key attribute.
+✅ No transitive dependencies: Non-key attributes should only depend on the primary key and not on another non-key attribute.<br>

 **_Conclusion_**
 Yes, the Sakila schema fulfills 3NF!